d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

             torch.zeros((batch_size, num_hiddens), device=device))
 ```

 The actual model is defined just like what we discussed before: providing three gates and an auxiliary memory cell.
 Note that only the hidden state is passed to the output layer.
-The memory cells $\mathbf{C}_t$ do not participate in the output computation directly.
+The memory cell $\mathbf{C}_t$ does not directly participate in the output computation.

 ```{.python .input}
 def lstm(inputs, state, params):